 If you are a student visa holder you must obtain health insurance from an Australian health insurance provider.
 You must have adequate health insurance while in Australia.
 This is done by obtaining Overseas Student Health Cover (OSHC) which provides medical and hospital insurance in Australia.
 You must not arrive in Australia before your health insurance starts.
 If you are in Australia and do not have adequate health insurance, you are in breach of your visa conditions.
 The government's Private Health website compares a range of insurance products so you can make an informed choice on which health cover works for you - see this information at the link provided below.
 Your Private Health Insurance policy number must be provided to the College before they can obtain a CoE.

 Compare Private Health Insurance Providers

 Application forms will be provided upon request.
-Please contact our Enrolments Manager by sending an email to the link below.
+Please contact our Registrar by sending an email to the link below.

 Overseas Student Fee Schedule

 Course Structure and Requirements

 Please read the following information:

 Policy Documents for International Students

 General College Policies